-So we created the crowdsourced database of UK election candidates.
+So we created a crowdsourced database of election candidates.

-Since 2015, it has helped tens millions of people to learn about their candidates.
+Since 2015, it has helped tens of millions of people to learn about their candidates.

 Democracy Club’s work gathering data on candidates standing for election has been enormously helpful to us.
 It has allowed us to produce a more detailed analysis of the elections than was possible before and has made the process of gathering candidate data easier.
 In the absence of a comprehensive, standardised, digital process for reporting the results of elections across the UK, Democracy Club performs a vital role in collecting and distributing this data.

 Oliver Hawkins, Social & General Statistics Section, House of Commons Library

 On the blog

 What’s the link between biscuits and voter information?